Oregon Symphony: Reorganization

 James DePreist, one of the first African-American conductors, became the orchestra's conductor in 1980.
 In 1984, the orchestra went from part-time to full-time status.
 Also in 1984, the orchestra moved from Civic (now Keller) Auditorium to the Arlene Schnitzer Concert Hall.
 The orchestra was now able to rehearse in the same space where they performed their concerts.
 James DePreist's arrangement of the theme for The Cosby Show was recorded by the orchestra in May 1988 for use in the fifth season of that television program.
 The first out-of-state tour outside of the Pacific Northwest was made in September 1992, to the Hollywood Bowl at the invitation of the Los Angeles Philharmonic.

 Although there were labor disagreements and brief lockouts by management in 1986 and 1989, in September 1996, the 86 musicians voted unanimously to strike for the first time.
 Money was the issue in negotiating a new contract.
 Five rehearsals and six concerts were canceled before a new four-year contract was negotiated before the end of September.

 The orchestra's first Grammy nomination came in 2003.
 Principal percussionist Niel DePonte was nominated for best instrumental soloist performance with orchestra for Oregon composer Tomas Svoboda's "Concerto for Marimba and Orchestra", recorded by Albany Records in January 2000.

 A 90-minute television special from CBS affiliate KOIN Channel 6, produced by John Ray and directed by Richard Hammerstrom, in honor of the Symphony's centennial featured DePreist and the orchestra in a performance of Rachmaninoff's Symphony No. 2, and was awarded a Northwest Regional Emmy in June 1997.

 DePreist remained as music director for 23 years, until 2003.
 His tenure saw the growth of the orchestra from a small, part-time group into a full-time nationally recognized orchestra.
 During his tenure, the orchestra released 17 recordings.
 After the end of his tenure, DePriest held the title of music director laureate until his death in 2013.

-Since 2003, Carlos Kalmar has been the orchestra's music director.
+Carlos Kalmar became the orchestra's music director in 2003.
 In April 2008, the orchestra announced the extension of Kalmar's contract as music director to the 2012–2013 season.
-In February 2020, the orchestra announced that Kalmar is to conclude his music directorship of the orchestra at the close of the 2020–2021 season.
+Kalmar concluded his Oregon Symphony tenure at the close of the 2020–2021 season.

 In 2018, David Danzmayr first guest-conducted the orchestra.
 He returned in 2019 for an additional guest-conducting appearance.
 In February 2021, the orchestra announced the appointment of Danzmayr as its next music director, effective with the 2021–2022 season.
+In October 2025, the orchestra announced the extension of Danzmayr's contract as its music director through the 2028–2029 season.